carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/04_Agent_Building.md

 ## Step 6: Extract the Agent's Code

-> [!NOTE]
+!!! note
-> Agent evaluation is a crucial step in the agent development process, prior to deployment.
+   Agent evaluation is a crucial step in the agent development process, prior to deployment.
 It allows you to assess the agent's performance, identify areas for improvement, and ensure that it meets the desired objectives.
 This lab is not going to cover agent evaluation in detail, but you can learn more about it in the [official documentation](https://code.visualstudio.com/docs/intelligentapps/evaluation).

 Once you have your agent prototype ready and tested, you can export it to code that can be integrated into your applications.
 To do this, simply click on the **View code** button at the bottom of the Agent Builder interface.